Filing estimated tax

 - For mailing information and details, see Form IT-2105-I, Instructions for Form IT-2105, Estimated Tax Payment Voucher for Individuals.

-- Enter your social security number.
+- Enter your entire social security number when completing the voucher.

 - Submit separate estimated tax coupons for each spouse, even if filing a joint return.

 - Enter your name as it will appear on your personal income tax return.

 - Write the tax year and the last four digits of your social security number on your check if you file a paper coupon.